 Cinderella Castle – Orlando, Florida (189 feet tall)

 Cinderella’s original castle stands in the center of Walt Disney World’s Magic Kingdom and measures an impressive 189 feet tall.
 Why 189 feet?
 Because in Florida, any structure 190 feet or taller must have a flashing red aircraft beacon on top…and that would just be ugly.

 Enchanted Storybook Castle – Shanghai, China (197 feet tall)

-The newest castle in Disney’s collection anchors the newly opened Shanghai Disney Resort and is also it’s largest at 197 feet tall!
+Anchoring the newest Disney Resort Shanghai Disney Resort, this castle is also it’s largest at 197 feet tall!
 It’s so big it even has a boat ride inside!